ccnlab/kinase/sims/kinase/README.md

 * **SynSpkTheta**: Synaptic-level abstract spike-driven Ca, with learning occuring only at ThetaCycle boundaries.
 This can be highly optimized and exhibits good learning performance.

 * **NeurSpkTheta**: Neuron-level abstract spike-driven Ca, with synapse-level Ca computed at the end of a ThetaCycle as a product of the time-averaged values integrated separately at the pre and postsynaptic neurons.
 This is the fastest computationally as it does not require any synapse-level integration of Ca, but its learning performance is worse than SynSpkTheta.

+* **Kinase**: Is the most biologically detailed model built upon the Urakubo et al (2008) model -- it is a standalone model of a single dendritic spine and its associated pre and postsynaptic neural context, which runs at a very fine grained timescale and involves hundreds of state variables, and is thus not practical for use in large-scale models.
+It is [here](https://github.com/ccnlab/kinase/tree/main/sims/kinase) in the repository of this README file, and is currently (March 2022) very much a work in progress.

 # SynSpkCont: Abstract Continuous Spiking-driven Kinase Learning